Generic Name: saquinavir mesylate

 Patient Counseling Information

-Invirase may interact with some drugs; therefore, advise patients to report to their doctor the use of any other prescription, nonprescription medication, or herbal products, particularly St. John's wort [see Contraindications (4), Warnings and Precautions (5.2), and Drug Interactions (7)].
+Invirase/ritonavir may interact with many drugs; therefore, advise patients to report the use of any other prescription, nonprescription medication, or herbal products, particularly St. John's wort [see Contraindications (4), Warnings and Precautions (5.2), and Drug Interactions (7)].

 PR and QT Interval Prolongation